Applying to the Research Program

-All applicants must complete their online application and submit supplemental materials by January 31, 2023.
-See the online application portal for more instructions.
+All applicants must complete their online application by January 31, 2023.

-Participating students will receive a formal orientation to Roswell Park and working in their respective research area at the beginning of the program.
-Throughout the program, students will learn real world application of the scientific method while working on their assigned research project in their mentor’s laboratory.
-The research experience will be supported by a curriculum of learning activities at which students will meet with their peers in the program.
-These include seminars on pertinent and cutting-edge cancer topics and professional development activities such as preparing a scientific research talk and poster.
+Participating students will receive a formal orientation and on-boarding session.
+For the majority of the program, interns will learn real world application of the scientific method while working on their assigned research project in their mentor’s laboratory.
+The research experience will be supported by a curriculum of learning activities.
+These activities include seminars on pertinent cancer topics and professional development activities such as attendance at the Roswell Park Comprehensive Cancer Center science retreat and visits to local life sciences companies.

-You will be working in a Roswell Park research department alongside professional researchers, physician-scientists, graduate students and laboratory technicians or in a clinical setting, training with physicians and other health professionals.
+You will be working in a Roswell Park research department alongside professional researchers, graduate students and laboratory technicians.

 Yes.
 There are plenty of opportunities to meet and socialize with other students.
-As part of the peer-mentored cross-training activities you will have the chance to interact with health professional student interns in the program.
-You will learn about their projects and take tours of the clinics and research departments.
 These opportunities begin on the first day during orientation and continue through graduation.

-Students are required to participate in the research experience Monday through Friday for eight weeks.
-Schedules are eight hours per day (Monday through Friday) for a total of 40 hours per week.
+Students are required to participate in the research experience Monday through Friday for seven weeks.
+Schedules are eight hours per day for a total of 40 hours per week.

 No. The program is a short-term experience and students will not be allowed to take time off for vacation.
 In an emergency, students who need to take at most one to two days off will be required to make up that time during the program.
 These arrangements are not guaranteed.
 Any requests will be handled on a case-by-case basis.

 Yes.
-Dress attire requirements are meant to ensure safety in the laboratories and professionalism in the clinical setting.
-For research internships, the dress code is long pants (no shorts, capris, or skirts), closed toe shoes (no sandals), and long hair secured in a ponytail.
-For clinical internships the dress code is business attire.
-In addition, there are a few days where all interns will be required to wear business attire for formal presentations.
+Dress code requirements are meant to ensure safety in the laboratories.
+For research experiences, the dress code is long pants (no shorts, capris, or skirts), closed toe shoes (no sandals), and long hair secured in a ponytail.
+In addition, there are a few days when all interns will be required to wear business attire for formal presentations.
 This information will be provided in detail to interns accepted into the program.